juaniiie/bug-free-tribble/README.md

 1. Verify that you are running at least node 6.9.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
 Older versions produce errors, but newer versions are fine

-1. Install Angular CLI globally `npm install -g @angular/cli`
+1. Install Angular CLI globally: `npm install -g @angular/cli`

 1. Install npm packages: `npm install`